circularlizard/OSM-Tools/docs/members-and-sessions-plan.md

   - Sorting behavior for name, age, and sections.
   - Correct rendering of section lists per member.
   - Correct icons for photo consent, medical info, and allergies.

+### 5.5.
+Future enhancements

+- Add text search by name and filters (e.g. by patrol, by data completeness).
+- Consider pagination or virtual scrolling for very large sections (100+ members).
+- Add a member detail view (modal or separate route) showing full normalized member data.
+- Allow configurable column visibility (hide/show optional columns such as separate first-name column or DOB).

 ---